franszhafran/fastapi-coincap/README.md

 # FastAPI - Coincap
 `FASTAPI Coincap is a python-based (FASTAPI) backend service to track cryptocurrencies prices.
 It was developed by Muhammad Zhafran Musyaffa as a technical test for PT Verihubs Inteligensia Nusantara.
 The creator has experiences in Python programming but totally new into FastAPI framework.
 So, here is the result of what the creator could get in the technical test period.`

-The service also available online [here](https://zhafran.etzy.site)
+The service also available online [here](https://zhafran.etzy.site) with credentials example2@gmail.com:password

 # Deployment
 ## Using Docker
 - Make sure your running host has Docker available.
 - Start the service by `docker compose up -d`
-- The service is ready for use
+- The service is ready for use at `:80`

 # Documentation
 ## Postman API Documentation: [Available Here](https://documenter.getpostman.com/view/23779756/2s9YkodMKm)